Colorado Is Still Working Its Way Out Of The Drought

 Despite white landscapes around the state this week, the drought map is covered in orange and red.

-Becky Bolinger, Assistant State Climatologist with the Colorado Climate Center at CSU, says seeing some color on the drought map is normal.
+Becky Bolinger, Assistant State Climatologist with the Colorado Climate Center at Colorado State University, says seeing some color on the drought map is normal.
 That’s just a part of Colorado’s dry climate.
 The drought situation varies around the state, but we are overall much drier than we should be.

 Even after recent snowstorms.